johncronan/U430-instructions-OS-X/README.md

 	cd ..
 	```

 1. The targets will be placed inside each of these in the `build` directory.
 For `VoodooPS2Controller` you also need to install [the daemon] and copy the preference pane into `/System/Library/PreferencePanes`.
 And the procedure for the last, the AppleHDA patch, is different.
-Run in from your OS X on the laptop, and you will take the kext from the same directory after running:
+Run it from your OS X on the laptop, and you will take the kext from the same directory after the command:

 	```
 	./patch_hda.sh
 	```

-1. Use your preferred method to install all the kexts you built: GenericUSBXHCI, VoodooPS2Controller, ACPIBatteryManager and ACPIBacklight, RealtekRTL8111, CodecCommander and AppleHDA_ALC283.
+1. And use your preferred method to install all the kexts you built: GenericUSBXHCI, VoodooPS2Controller, ACPIBatteryManager and ACPIBacklight, RealtekRTL8111, CodecCommander and AppleHDA_ALC283.

-And that should just about do it.
+That should complete your installation!
 Note that you need to get a boot with kernel cache for the audio to work.
 Please send any feedback to <kyle@pbx.org> and I will update the instructions as needed, thanks!

 Many thanks, of course, to RehabMan for pioneering the above and for the various useful scripts and patches.